jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   - ``--requirement`` is an option that can be passed to the ``install`` argument for `python packages`_ in a given file_
   - ``requirements.txt`` is the name of the given file_

-  when I do not have the latest version of pip_, the terminal_ shows the following after installing the programs_ from the requirements file
+  the terminal_ shows a bunch or programs_ being installed, and when I do not have the latest version of pip_ installed, it shows

   .. code-block:: shell

     [notice] A new release of pip is available: XY.Z -> AB.C [notice] To update, run: pip install --upgrade pip

-  I upgrade pip_ to the latest version (this is good practice)
+  I upgrade pip_ to the latest version.
+I recommend you do this every time you are in a `virtual environment`_, it is good practice to update package managers to the latest version available

   .. code-block:: shell
     :emphasize-lines: 1